aleiadevore/simple_shell/README.md

      tok_path - This function is passed the PATH and parses so that only the PATH remains.

      pathval - This function validates that a file exists and then finaly executes.
+## *Exit Status*

+The exits statsus tells where the program exited and by what depending on the number.

+    exit(3) - This status signifies that there was an error making a node.

+    exit(4) - This status signifies that there was an error with malloc.

+    exit(1) - this is an error that has to do with helper functions.